Our Mission statement

 Who We Are | Staff and Governance

-The Wish Project brought on staff in 2007 and now currently employs 7 part time staff and 1 full time employee.
+The Wish Project first brought on staff in 2007 and now currently employs 9 part time staff and a full time director.
 Each year an audit is conducted by an independent outside accounting firm.
-Our 10 member board meets monthly .
+Our 13 member board meets monthly .
 It is our 3,000 volunteers who log more than 7,000 volunteer hours a year that are the secret to our success.

 How We Accomplish Our Goals | Funding

-Since its inception, The Wish Project has moved from 70% grant funded to 97% privately funded.
-The three largest sources of revenue are private donations, grants and special events.
+The Wish Project is 97% privately funded.
+The three largest sources of revenue are donations by individuals , grants and special events.

 Plans for the Future